pietrop/gcp-to-dpe/README.md

-# AWS To DPE
+# GCP To DPE

-Abstracted from parts of [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor) this module provides a way to convert from AWS STT To [DPE format](https://github.com/bbc/digital-paper-edit).
+Abstracted from parts of [`@bbc/react-transcript-editor`](https://github.com/bbc/react-transcript-editor) this module provides a way to convert from GCP(Google Cloud Platform) STT To [DPE format](https://github.com/bbc/digital-paper-edit).

 <!-- ## Setup -->